-2019 MICHIGAN Schedule of Apportionment MI-1040H

-Issued under authority of Public Act 281 of 1967, as amended.
+2020 MICHIGAN Schedule of Apportionment MI-1040H Issued under authority of Public Act 281 of 1967, as amended.

-Include with Form MI-1040, MI-1041, or Form 807.
-Type or print in blue or black K INK.
-Attachment 1.
+nclude with Form MI-1040, MI-1041, or Form 807.
+Type or print in blue or black in Attachment 09 1.
 Owner's Name 2.
 Identifying Number 3.
 Name of Business Entity 4.
-Federal Employer Identification No. (FEIN) Combined Unitary Apportionment Check this box if you elect to combine the apportionment of business income (lochecked, write the word "Unitary" in box 3 and leave box 4 blank.
-NOTE: If you elect to use combined apportionment, you must use combined apportionment.
-NOTE: If you elect to use combined apportionment, you must use combined appincome (loss). portionment for every unitary group from which you receive PART 1: COMPUTATION OF SALES FACTOR FOR APPORTIONME NT PERCENTAGE Michigan sales (see instructions regarding throwback sales) 6.
-00 7.
+Federal Employer Identification on No. (FEIN) · , , 5.
+Combined Unitary Apportionment Check this box if you elect to combine the apportionment of business income (loss checked, write the word "Unitary" in box 3 and leave box 4 blank. e) from entities unitary with one an other.
+If this box is NOTE: If you elect to use combined apportionment, you must use combined appoincome (loss). rtionment for every unitary group f from which you receive ART 1: COMPUTATION OF SALES FACTOR FOR APPORTIONMEN T PERCENTAGE Michigan sales (see instructions regarding throwback sales) 6.
+0 7.
 Total sales 7.
 00 8.
 Apportionment Percentage.
-Divide line 6 by line 7 8.
-9. Check this box if you filed a U.S. Form 461 with a current year feet Form MI-461.
-Important: See instructions before continuing to Pa PART 2: COMPUTATION OF INCOME ATTRIBUTABLE TO ANOTHE ER STATE(S) Business income included in adjusted gross income that is subject to ap (include ordinary, portfolio, and all other business income from this business) 11.
-Multiply the amount on line 10 by the apportionment percentage on line 8 11.
+Divide line 6 by line 7.
+3. 9.
+Reserved.
+Skip to line 10. (include ordinary, portfolio, and all other business income from this business.)
+11. Multiply the amount on line 10 by the apportionment percentage on line 8.
 12. Income or loss attributable to another state(s).
-Subtract amount on line 2 Enter here and on Schedule 1, line 13 (income) or line 4 (loss).
-Nonresi residents: Include this amount on the appropriate line in column C of Schedule 1. idents and part-year PART 3: COMBINED APPORTIONMENT UNDER THE UNITARY BUTANAMENT UNDER THE UNITARY BUTANAMENT UNDER THE UNITARY BUTANAMENT UNDER THE UNITARY BUTANAMENT one another for which you are combining apportionment than eight entities will be listed, include addition Entity Name Federal Employer Identification Number (FEIN)
+Subtract amount on line 11 Enter here and on Schedule 1, line 13 (income) or line 4 (loss).
+Nonreside residents: Include this amount on the appropriate line in column C of Sche 2.
+PART 3: COMBINED APPORTIONMENT UNDER THE UNITARY BUSI 13.
+If you checked box 5 above, list below the entities that are unitary with on Include a separate schedule showing your computations.
+If more the Form(s) MI-1040H with "Unitary" on line 3 and lines 6 through 12 left blanks. e another for which you are co than eight entities will be li Entity Name Federal Employer Identifi cation Number (FEIN)